JurajNyiri/PlexMeetsHomeAssistant/.github/ISSUE_TEMPLATE/bug_report.md

 [ ] My Plex server is accessible through protocol, port and ip/hostname I have specified for the card.
 [ ] My Plex server is running on HTTPS and has a valid certificate.

+**Card Configuration**
+Copy and paste your card configuration.
+Make sure to hide token and other sensitive information.

 **Card Version**
 Replace this text with version of card you are using.